timothelaborie/nvidia_auto_pstate/README.md

 ## Features

-- **Automatic GPU Power State Management**: Automatically switches between performance and power-saving modes based on GPU utilization
+- **Automatic GPU Power State Management**: Automatically switches between high-performance (P0) and power-saving (P5) mode based on GPU usage
   - Switches to high performance when the (throttled) GPU's usage exceeds 90% for more than 3 consecutive seconds
   - Switches to power-saving mode when the (full power) GPU's usage drops below 10% for more than 5 consecutive seconds

-- **Manual Control**: Manual buttons to force GPU into slow (power-saving) or fast (performance) modes
+- **Manual Control**: Manual buttons to force GPU into power-saving or performance mode

 - **Toggle Automatic Mode**: Checkbox to enable/disable automatic switching while keeping manual controls available